To consent to this, please click "Accept Cookies."

 Symmetry and Sparkle — There are a few things to double-check when you’re deciding which diamond you’d like.
 When you’re looking at a pear-cut diamond, the endpoint should fall exactly between the other side’s rounded edges, which should be even.
 Your diamond should also sparkle like a round brilliant-cut diamond.
 With these two qualities confirmed, you’ll be ready to give a perfect pear-cut diamond engagement ring to your special someone.

-Beware the Bow Tie — Like most fancy cut diamonds, the pear-cut diamond has the tendency to show a bow tie imperfection, a shadow in the center of the diamond.
+Beware the Bow Tie — Similar to most fancy cut diamonds, the pear-cut diamond has the tendency to show a bow tie imperfection, a shadow in the center of the diamond.
 This effect can be easily identified with a visual inspection by your jeweler, who will refer back to the certification report to ensure that any bow-tie effect in your diamond matches its notation on your certificate.

 Long or Wide? — In the case of the pear-cut diamond, the ideal length-to-width ratio is about 1.4–1.7.
 Length is especially important, as a longer diamond can help elongate your woman’s elegant finger.
 However, as with any diamond, the exact length-to-width ratio is up to your personal taste.

 The pear-cut diamond has an edgy, modern look—but it’s not a new style.
-In fact, the cut traces back to the 1400s and a Flemish polisher, Lodewyk van Berquem.
+In fact, the cut traces back to the 1400s and a Flemish polisher, Lodewyk van Berchem.
 He was also one of the main artisans who figured out how to cut diamonds in a way that maximizes their shine.
 Although the cut wasn’t received well when it was introduced, the pear-cut diamond slowly gained favor with the public throughout the ages.
 Its popularity was confirmed in 1969 when Richard Burton and Elizabeth Taylor purchased a massive 69 carat, pear-cut diamond ring that she later had set in a necklace.
-Today, as couples seek unique rings that are more tuned to individual personalities, the pear-cut diamond continue to grow in popularity.
+Today, as couples in love seek unique rings that are more tuned to individual personalities, the pear-cut diamond continues to grow in popularity.

 These are just a few of the most famous people with pear-shaped engagement rings.